InnerPeace080/passport-accountkit/README.md

 [![Dependencies](https://img.shields.io/david/jaredhanson/passport-facebook.svg)](https://david-dm.org/jaredhanson/passport-facebook)

-[Passport](http://passportjs.org/) strategy for authenticating with [Facebook](http://www.facebook.com/)
-using the OAuth 2.0 API.
+[Passport](http://passportjs.org/) strategy for authenticating with [Facebook's AccountKit](https://developers.facebook.com/docs/accountkit) using the OAuth 2.0 API.

-This module lets you authenticate using Facebook in your Node.js applications.
+This module lets you authenticate using AccountKit by Facebook in your Node.js applications.
 By plugging into Passport, Facebook authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including